 If breakfast food storage is what you are looking for, there are a few options that will just flat-out last a lot longer than cereal.

 A Family Home Storage no. 10 can of oats offers 30 years of freshness.
 Granted, these have been specifically treated with oxygen absorption and proper sealing.
-A can of Quaker won’t come near that number, but the above option is easily accessible and quite affordable.
+A can of Quaker won’t come near that number, but the dry-packed oats are easily accessible and quite affordable.

 Sugar and Flour